You have read this article christmas

 Here's an 8-pointer.
 Unfolding is my favorite part; it's practically as thrilling as bungee jumping.
 To get them nice and flat, iron your snowflakes with the steam setting turned off.

-You have read this article christmas / decorating / paper / tutorials with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/how-to-make-5-pointed-paper-snowflakes.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/how-to-make-5-pointed-paper-snowflakes.html.
 Thanks!

 Cookie party printables